NOTICE OF VIOLATION AND ORDER OF TEMPORARY CLOSURE

 4. To correct the violations, Respondent shall comply with the following closure order.

-Under the authority of 25 U.S.C. §2701 et seq. and 25 C.F.R. §573.6(a) and (b), the Chairman of the National Indian Gaming Commission (NIGC) hereby gives notice that the Delaware Tribe of Oklahoma is ordered to cease and desist the operation of the Challenger 9 gaming machines in its gaming facilities.
+Under the authority of 25 U.S.C. §2701 et seq. and 25 C.F.R. §573.6(a) and (b), the Chairman of the National Indian Gaming Commission (NIGC) hereby gives notice that the Comanche Tribe of Oklahoma is ordered to cease and desist the operation of all the above-listed gaming machines in its gaming facilities.
 This order shall be effective within twenty- four hours of receipt of this Notice of Violation and Closure Order.